For many, a hot summer day and a cold beer go together like thunder and lightning — especially in Florida.

 While they don’t do the brewing, do walk through the saloon doors at The Palace for a cold one, and see the interior of this storied pub.
 Fernandina’s Palace Saloon, is said to be Florida’s oldest continuously-operated drinking establishment, circa 1903.

-The Palace Saloon’s centerpiece, a 40-foot bar, was reportedly designed with the help of no other than Adolphus Busch himself (founder of Anheuser-Busch).
+The Palace Saloon’s centerpiece, a 40-foot bar, was reportedly designed with the help of no other than Adolphus Busch himself (co-founder of Anheuser-Busch).

 Jacksonville’s Budweiser Tours

 While not a local “brewpub,” it’s worth noting that one of Budweiser’s breweries is located 30 miles south of Amelia Island.
-Various Jacksonville Budweiser tours are offered daily to the public (with the exception of some holidays), even “beer school.
-While the Clydesdales have a very busy nationwide schedule of events, now and then they make an appearance at the Jacksonville brewery.
+Various Jacksonville Budweiser tours are offered daily to the public, even “beer school.”
+While the Clydesdales have a busy nationwide schedule of events, now and then they make an appearance at the Jacksonville brewery.

 Scenic Drive To Budweiser